 We have adopted a related person transaction approval policy that will govern the review, approval and/or ratification of related person transactions following the closing of this offering.
 Pursuant to this policy, if we want to enter into a transaction with a related person or an affiliate or immediate family member of a related person, our chief financial officer will review the proposed transaction to determine, based on applicable NASDAQ and SEC rules, if such transaction qualifies as a related person transaction.
 If the chief financial officer determines that the proposed transaction is a related person transaction, then the proposed transaction with the chief executive officer, determines that it is not practicable to wait until the next meeting of the audit committee, then the chief financial officer shall submit the proposed transaction to the chairperson of the audit committee.
 In the event that our chief executive officer or chief financial officer becomes aware of a related person transaction that has not been previously approved or previously ratified under our related person transaction approval policy, the transaction, if pending or ongoing, will be promptly submitted to the audit committee or the chairperson of the audit committee for consideration.
-If the transaction is already completed, the audit committee or the chairperson of the audit committee for consideration is appropriate.
+If the transaction is already completed, the audit committee or the chairperson of the audit committee the transaction to determine if rescission of the transaction and/or any disciplinary action is appropriate.